Ken Corral

 Ken Corral Garcia (born 8 May 1992) is a Luxembourgish footballer who plays as a winger or striker for Progrès Niederkorn.

-Early life
+Personal life

 Corral was born to a Spanish father and Luxembourgish mother.

-Education

-Corral studied law in Strasbourg, France.
+He studied law in Strasbourg, France.

 Club career

 Corral debuted for Luxembourgish side UN Käerjéng 97 in April 2011.
 In 2014, he signed for Luxembourgish side Jeunesse Esch, where he was regarded as one of the club's most important players.
 In 2017, he signed for Luxembourgish side Fola Esch, where he was regarded as one of the club's most important players.

 International career

 In 2023, Corral was called up to the Luxembourg national football team for UEFA Euro 2024 qualifying.

 Style of play

 Corral mainly operates as a winger or striker and is known for his speed.